hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation_2.md

 * The code looks clear enough for contributors.
 <br>

-1. Is this a big project?
-If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/).
+#### Is this a big project?
+If you can, find out about how many lines of code are in it, perhaps on [OpenHub (https://www.openhub.net/).

+* Openhub does not have any information on this project, but it does have information on the search engine DuckDuckGo.
 <br>